Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-is identical to HP bosonic vacuum state~$\ket{0}$ with zero HP bosons on each site, $n_i=0$, and therefore \mbox{$N_\mathrm{mag} = \sum_i n_i =0$}.
+also being zero, $N_\mathrm{mag}=0$.
 Inside the ket vector on the left hand side (LHS) of Eq.~\eqref{eq:hp_vac_state}, we indicate eigenstate with eigenvalue $m=5/2$ of the localized spin operator $\hat{S}^z_i$ for all sites $i=1$ to $i=4$.
-Equation~\eqref{eq:hp_vac_state} is proved by noting that $\ket{0}$ on right hand side (RHS) of Eq.~\eqref{eq:hp_vac_state} and ket on the LHS of Eq.~\eqref{eq:hp_vac_state} are both eigenstates of the same operator $\hat{S}^z_i$ with eigenvalue $m=5/2$
+Equation~\eqref{eq:hp_vac_state} is proved by noting that $\ket{0}$ on the right hand side (RHS) of Eq.~\eqref{eq:hp_vac_state} and ket on the LHS of Eq.~\eqref{eq:hp_vac_state} are both eigenstates of the same operator $\hat{S}^z_i$ with eigenvalue $m=5/2$ i.e.,